 Article 5 Membership conditions

-5.1 Membership is open to persons who meet the membership conditions of the above-described colleges, who have expressly applied to the GPHG Foundation, and whose application is supported by the sponsorship of an Academy member.
+5.1 Membership is open to persons who meet the membership conditions of the above-described colleges, who have expressly applied to the GPHG Foundation, and whose application is supported by the sponsorship of two Academy members.

 5.2 The Foundation may also appoint new members without sponsorship.